Honey Yeast Rolls

 You can prepare the yeast rolls a day ahead and refrigerate overnight before baking.
 Make the dough, let it do the first rise, and shape the rolls.
 Cover the shaped rolls and refrigerate overnight or up to 24 hours.

-Take the shaped rolls out of the refrigerator 1 1/2 to 2 hours before you are ready to bake them.
+Take the shaped rolls out of the refrigerator about 1 hour before you are ready to bake them.
 This gives them time to warm to room temperature and rise a bit.
 Then bake the rolls as directed in the recipe.

 Or, follow the directions below for freezing baked yeast rolls.